Arcadia University, The College of Global Studies – Italy Programs

 Italian Program Web site: https://studyabroad.arcadia.edu/find-a-program/programs-by-country/italy/

-The College of Global Studies at Arcadia University sends students to three destinations in Italy: Florence, Perugia and Rome.
-Each center offers a slightly different experience while all are dedicated to the overall mission of The College of Global Studies to provide experientially rich programs of study, all of which are approved by Arcadia University’s undergraduate academic programs faculty committee, UAPC and all of which meet the Dean of the College’s criteria for academic rigor and excellence.
+The College of Global Studies at Arcadia University sends students to three destinations in Italy: Florence, Perugia, and Sorrento.
+Each center offers a slightly different experience while all are dedicated to the overall mission of The College of Global Studies to provide experientially rich programs of study.
+All are approved by Arcadia University’s undergraduate academic programs faculty committee, UAPC, and meet the Dean of the College’s criteria for academic rigor and excellence.

-All of Arcadia’s global programs provide sound, well-thought-out co-curricular learning opportunities which seek to deepen the student’s knowledge of Italy while expanding her sense of self, place and others.
-All students are required to study Italian language and culture to some degree, while some choose to study Italian intensively or in Italian at any one of our following sites: Universita’ per gli Stranieri in Perugia supported by The Umbra Institute or at the Universita’ degli Studi Perugia or Roma Tre.
+Arcadia’s global programs provide sound, well-thought-out co-curricular learning opportunities that seek to deepen the student’s knowledge of Italy while expanding her sense of self, place, and others.
+Students are required to study Italian language and culture to some degree, while some choose to study Italian intensively at Università per gli Stranieri in Perugia, supported by The Umbra Institute – ISI Perugia.

-Paola Cascinelli is the Resident Director since 2018 and coordinates academic programming and experiential learning goals, student life and safety and security with local staff.
+Paola Cascinelli has been the Resident Director since 2018 and coordinates academic programming and experiential learning goals, student life, and safety and security with local staff.